 In the absence of irrefutable evidence of the death of the disappeared person, the search should always be conducted under the presumption that the disappeared person is alive, regardless of the circumstances of the disappearance and of when the search is launched.

 Principle 2.
-The search should be governed by a public policy
+The search should be governed by a public policy consistent with States’ obligations under international law, including to effectively prevent and resolve enforced disappearances

-1. The main purpose of a public policy on enforced disappearance should be prevention.
+1. The main purpose of a public policy on enforced disappearance should be prevention and effective resolution of cases.
 It should be based on an analysis of the chief modalities and patterns of enforced disappearances in the country.

-2. The public policy should be clear, visible, consistent and comprehensive.
+2. The public policy must be in line with relevant international obligations and should be clear, visible, consistent and comprehensive.
 It should be translated into concrete legislative and administrative measures, and education policies.

 3. A key aim of the public policy should be to protect and provide comprehensive support to the victims and those close to them.
-To this end, the public policy should include psychosocial care and support for the victims and measures that ensure non-repetition and prevent the secondary victimization of family members and relatives.
+To this end, the public policy should include mental health and psychosocial care and support for the victims and measures that ensure non-repetition and prevent the secondary victimization of family members and relatives.

 4. The public policy should promote cooperation and collaboration among all State bodies in searching for disappeared persons.